What is Peer Learning and Why is it Important?

 Comment levels and rewards for active community members:

 You can notice in all comment sections that username of commenters have a badge next to them to show their rank in this ladder:

 They are two ways to advance:

-Since we believe so much in Peer Learning, we're offering Kiko's Complete Guitar Workout Package for free* to the first 3 players to earn either Rock Star or Garage Band badges by Feb 1st 2020!
+We're offering Kiko's Complete Guitar Workout Package for free* to the first 3 players to earn the Shredder or Opening Act badges by March 1st 2020!